Congrats on your engagement!

 Things to remember: Have a fresh coat of nail polish // bring a cute colorful picnic blanket // please don’t forget your shoes // I love props from Anthropologie and Homegoo

-After you receive your amazing photos from your photographer, this should put you at ease for your wedding day.
-You can your photography will have a good connection by now and you should know how they work.
+After you receive your amazing photos from your photographer, this should give you confidence on your wedding day.
+You will feel like celebrities on your big day!